peterrenshaw/search/README.md

 * return line if found, else fails

+2018DEC17
+* pushed guts of search into function, show_result.

 2018DEC15
 * handle the errors for reading args.path using an enum, then match result.